ElixirTeSS/TeSS/README.md

 [ELIXIR's](https://www.elixir-europe.org/) **T**raining **e**-**S**upport **S**ervice - A Ruby on Rails application providing a portal for registering and discovering training events and materials.

 The TeSS code is open source and available under a [BSD 3-Clause license](LICENSE).
 You are free to [use it outside of ELIXIR](docs/customization.md), with minimal restrictions on its use and distribution.
-However, if you do create your own version/fork of TeSS, please consider [contributing](CONTRIBUTING.md) your changes back to the main TeSS codebase.
+If you do create your own version/fork of TeSS, we welcome and encourage [contributing](CONTRIBUTING.md) your changes back to the main TeSS codebase.

 ## Features